Each year, BAFTA receives a small number of London Marathon places thanks to the patronage of our President, HRH The Duke of Cambridge.

 What are they running for?

-BAFTA Kids spans a range of activities aimed at 7-12 year olds, including:
+BAFTA Kids spans a range of activities aimed at 7-12 year olds, including, but not limited to:

 The BAFTA Kids Roadshow in partnership with children's mental health charity Place2Be.
 The roadshow visits schools in some of the most disadvantaged areas in the UK, delivering a series of workshops and masterclasses hosted by well-known children's television presenters.
 The roadshows focus on developing children's 'soft skills' such as confidence and resilience through interactive activities, as well as encouraging them to widen their aspirations and consider future careers in the film, games and telelvision industries.